 Workshop One: How People Learn – Wednesday, September 26, 2018, 5-8PM

 Brainstorming Session (optional) – Friday, October 5, 2018, 3-5PM

 Workshop Two: Prototyping Your Activity – Friday, October 19, 2018, 2-5PM

-Fellows facilitate their activities for the general public during at least two events.
-Examples of these public events include Discovery Days, Scientist Spotlights and more.
+Fellows facilitate their activities for school groups and/or general public during two of the following Scientist Spotlight events:

 - Consultation and assistance in writing broader impact plans to fulfill grant and other outreach requirements.

 - Opportunities to network with other scientists and researchers committed to public engagement as well as with education professionals.